Qiskit/qiskit-metapackage/docs/terra/rewiring_circuits.rst

 ---------

 `Introducing the Transpiler`_
-  This tutorial introduces the Qiskit transpiler and walk through some examples of circuit transformations using transpiler passes.
+  This tutorial introduces the Qiskit transpiler and walks through some examples of circuit transformations using transpiler passes.

 `Writing a Transpiler Pass`_